memeLab/Jandig/docs/marcadores-ingles.rst

 Borders
 ------

-The borders are grafic elemnets that trigger the recognition of the object associated with each tag.
+The borders are grafic elements that trigger the recognition of the object associated with each tag.
 For this reason, one should not cover them and them must always be seen completely by the camera.
 Put the finger over the border or approach the camera too close to the tag will derail the recognition, for example.
 This feature should be always taken into account in the production and application of the tags.